 Because this is a treatment that must be administered every day, it notably increases the risk of anxiety attacks for people with pre-existing anxiety problems.

 Fluticasone can be used to help treat hay fever symptoms such as sneezing, and itching or runny nose.
 For this ailment, the nasal spray form of fluticasone is recommended for as long as symptoms last.
-This form is referred to as "fluticasone furoate" (pronounced floo-TIK-a-sone FURE-oh-ate).
+This form is referred to as "fluticasone furoate".

 Though this treatment is only required seasonally for people with allergies, it still must be taken with enough frequency that it significantly increases the risk of anxiety attacks.

 The epidermal pain, itching and/or swelling caused by various skin disorders can also be treated with fluticasone.
 This ailment requires a topical application of fluticasone by means of a cream or lotion.
-Fluticasone in this form is called "Fluticasone Propionate" (floo-TIK-a-sone PROE-pee-oh-nate).
+Fluticasone in this form is called "Fluticasone Propionate".